mukeshmadesia/XENETA_DB_PROJECT/README.md

 ## Macros
-* Added a Macro - to overide the schema naming convention by DBT - otherwise DBT add default_schema('main') as prefix
+* get_custom_schema - Added a Macro - to overide the schema naming convention by DBT - otherwise DBT add default_schema('main') as prefix
-* Added Macro to Create counter table used as on-run-start: hook
+* create_counter_table - Added Macro to Create counter table used as on-run-start: hook
+* pre_hook_counter - to get before counters and handle first run when aggregate data table will not be present

 ## Models